 In Madhyamgram, a small town in India, a 16-year-old girl was walking home alone from a karate lesson when she was assaulted by two drunk men.
 Sexual violence against women has caused recent social upheaval in India because of a number of high-profile incidents.
 Lucky for this young lady, however, she was trained in the martial art of karate.

-“I started learning karate a year ago because I feared I might be sexually assaulted,” she told the Times of India.
+“I started learning karate a year ago.
+I feared I might be sexually assaulted,” she told the Times of India.
 “Crimes against women have risen alarmingly in our part of town.
 I wanted to be able to defend myself and I am glad I did.”

-When the two men attempted to grab her, she was able to fight them off effectively and escape any real harm.
-Instead of fleeing for her safety, she stood her ground and defended herself with a series of blocks and strikes that she learned from her training.
+When the two men attempted to grab her, she was able to fight them off.
+Instead of fleeing for her safety, she stood her ground and defended herself.
+She used a series of blocks and strikes that she learned from her training.

 This young woman serves as yet another example of a young person who will forever value the positive impact of martial arts in her life.
 Instead of being a victim of a violent crime, she was able to defend herself against two men without getting hurt in the process.
 The ability she displayed by keeping a level head in extremely dangerous circumstances goes a long way in asserting the notion that martial arts are beneficial for your mental health just as much as your physical health.